Pranjal-Jamuar/programmingPathshala/README.md

 ## How to Use This Repository

 You can browse the folders to find solutions to specific problems.
 Each solution file is named according to the problem statement.
+It has a markdown file which gives an example of how the question is framed.

 Feel free to use this repository as a reference, but I encourage you to try to solve the problems on your own first.